andyatkinson/freezer-frontend/README.md

 ### Backend

-Service should be running on `localhost:1323`
+Back-end service should be running at `localhost:1323`

 ### Heroku